boltcard/bolt-card-pos/README.md

 # simple-lnd-pos

 A super simple PoS with Bolt Card support.
+Built in React Native.

 Connects to an LNBits backend with the LNDHub extension installed.